MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 This is a brilliant talk and I recommend watching it if you have time.
 [YouTube](https://www.youtube.com/watch?v=BSaAMQVq01E)

+Robert makes 5 very important points which every programmer should consider, which I hope to distill concisely.

 ### 1. Dont Ship #@!%

 ```csharp